The Donau Soja Organisation

 Donau Soja standard and Europe Soya standard:

-give consumers the certainty that products have been produced using non-GMO soya grown sustainably in Europe
+give consumers the certainty that products have been produced using non-GM soya grown sustainably in Europe

 open the door to European businesses to become pioneers in providing regional, non-GMO animal feed, and serving the regional value chain